 You’ll need to set up Kodi on your machine first, to do that, read this guide.

 After you have installed Kodi on your machine, you’ll need to configure your application with Fusion Installer.
-To learn more about there go here.
+To learn more about that there

 To watch AFL Grand Final from outside Australia using Kodi, go to this XBMC CatchupTV AU repository and download the files.